LeonKni/java-spring-crud-app/README.md

 # README #

 ### What is this repository for? ###
-* Create, Read, Update, Delete, items(game settings) from a database via UI/API
+* Create, Read, Update, Delete, items from a database via UI/API

 ### How do I get set up? ###
 * Configuration: